Locally free representations of quivers over commutative Frobenius algebras: Representations of quivers

 \subsection{The algebraically closed fields case}

-We assume that $\k$ is algebraically closed field.
-Let $\G$ be a connected affine $\k$-algebraic group acting on an affine $\k$-algebraic variety $X$ and let $X_{\rm ind}$ be a $\G$-stable constructible subset of $X$.
+We assume that $\k$ is an algebraically closed field.
+Let $\G$ be a connected affine $\k$-algebraic group acting on an affine $\k$-algebraic variety $X$ and let $X_{\rm ind}$ be a $\G$-stable constructible subset of $X$ (typically $X$ will be an affine algebraic variety constructed out of quiver representations and $X_{\rm ind}$ will be the analogous one with quiver representations replaced by indecomposable quiver representations, see Proposition \ref{indec}).
 Let $Y$ be either $X_{\rm ind}$ or $X$, and put

 This is a constructible set.
 We denote by $c=c(Y)$ the number of irreducible components of $\I_Y$ of maximal dimension and we put